livebg/smailer/README.md

 	Smailer::Models::Property.create! :name => 'queue.max_retries', :value => '0', :notes => '0 = unlimited.'
 	Smailer::Models::Property.create! :name => 'queue.max_lifetime', :value => '172800', :notes => 'In seconds; 0 = unlimited.'
 	Smailer::Models::Property.create! :name => 'queue.batch_size', :value => '100', :notes => 'Emails to send per run.'
+	Smailer::Models::Property.create! :name => 'finished_mails.preserve_body', :value => 'false', :notes => 'If this one is set to true, it will take more space in the DB.
+Use with caution and for debugging purposes only.'

 These properties and values are also the defaults.